tip-org/tools-paper/paper.md

 Not yet implemented:

-* Induction
-* Axiomatizations of theories
-  (example: Int with only comparisons should be come an abstract total order)
 * Bottom-semantics a'la Haskell
 * Case only on variables and unroll defaults
   (another way to make a theory UEQ)